stoerr/DwimDao/README.md

 This is meant to be vaguely similar to Rails ActiveRecord (http://api.rubyonrails.org/classes/ActiveRecord/Base.html), but in Java.
 Currently, this is just a proof of concept.
 The DAO interface can contain methods named like findBy<First>[And<Field>]* that can return the stored value object or a collection of them.
+The DwimDAO will guess the actual SQL from the method names.
+For cases where this guessing is not possible, one can give the SQL in a @DwimSQL annotation.
 For example:

 public interface UserDao {
 	User findById(Long id);
 	Collection<User> findByFirstName(String firstName);
 	Collection<User> findByFirstNameAndSecondName(String firstName, String secondName);

+	@DwimSQL("select * from user where secondname like ?")
+	Collection<User> findBySecondNameLike(String secondnamepattern);
 }

 You create a DAO like this: